- Famous political art pieces

 Politics and art have long been connected, sorting out purposes of mutual benefits.
-The history speaks about how art has supported politics with a platform to express, protest and satire.
+The history speaks about how art has supported politics with a platform to express, protest, and satire.
 Besides empowering politics in this way, art also served as an extraordinary way of Political Propaganda.
-From human rights to fight for freedom or equality to religious awakening and what not, times and now, art has helped people understand and convey knowledge on many political issues.
-It has also been a medium to protest or rebel against a decision wrongly made or biased rule passed.
-You can find some of such masterpieces in a reputed online art gallery as well.
-But while there are some serious artists making the best of artworks to sort put political purposes, there are also a few who find humor in politics and convey it with their art.
-Collectively said, there is a variety of artworks that sort different purposes and target different audience through any of the art forms including scriptures, paintings, digital art and more.
+From human rights to fight for freedom or equality to a religious awakening, art has helped people understand and convey knowledge on many political issues.
+It has also been a medium to protest or rebel against a decision wrongly made, or biased rule passed.
+But while some serious artists are making the best of artworks to sort put political purposes, there are also a few who find humor in politics and convey it with their art.

-In this post, we will talk about some of the best political artworks till date and the innovative creators behind them:
+In this post, we will talk about Famous political art pieces and their creators:

 Golden Future of America- Robert Indiana- 1976